 Hospitals and healthcare providers follow trends just like any other industry.
 One of the hottest trends right now in operating rooms is the da Vinci robot, a high-tech, multi-armed robotic system that performs surgeries in lieu of a human doctor.
 The belief that robotic surgeries are more reliable and efficient than regular surgeries is based on the lack of human error, as robot hands do not shake like even the best surgeon's might at times.
-Doctors control the three- or four-armed robot from hand controls on a computer several feet from the operating table.
+According to our Milwaukee medical malpractice lawyer, doctors control the three- or four-armed robot from hand controls on a computer several feet from the operating table.
 Controlling the surgery from a computer is considered less tiring for the doctor than actually performing the full surgery, eliminating some adverse effects that doctor fatigue or other distractions may have on a patient.
 Promoters of the robot assert that patients who choose robotic surgery often bleed less and recover faster, often meaning less time spent in the hospital.

 The da Vinci robot system, the only product manufactured by Intuitive Surgical, costs $1.8 million and upwards and the robots are now commonplace in hospitals.
 The da Vincis are regularly used for surgeries such as transplanting organs, fixing heart valves, removing wombs, gallbladders, and prostates, and for shrinking stomachs.
 Hospitals frequently advertise that they offer robotic surgeries via the Internet, billboards, and brochures, as least partly to attract more patients to help cover the cost of the expensive da Vinci systems.